 Planning for new academic programs is integrated into the institutional strategic planning process, as well as that for Academic Affairs.
-Click on the hyperlink for the Academic Affairs Strategic Plan and here for the University Strategic Plan.
+Click on the hyperlinks for the Academic Affairs Strategic Plan and for the University Strategic Plan.

 This PDF file is also available as a WORD file from the Academic Affairs Office.

 Due to the current sanctions from the Department of Education on institutions of higher education in West Virginia, the approval of new programs will be under the Program Participation Approval guidelines, which include the additional step of submission to the Federal Department of Education.
 For additional questions, please contact Dr. Jason Best.